ksonda/global-river-runner/index.md

 The River Runner API is compliant with the [OGC-API Processes (OAProc)](https://ogcapi.ogc.org/processes/) standard.
 Development of this standard is [ongoing](https://github.com/opengeospatial/ogcapi-processes), but it promises to provide a simple, useful framework for URL patterns that allow for the retrieval of metadata describing a given geoprocessing API and executing jobs.

 The River Runner API interacts with the underlying database via another API compliant with the [OGC-API Features (OAF)](https://ogcapi.ogc.org/features/) standard.
-This standard specifies simplie URL patterns to discover metadata about, and retrieve subsets of geospatial vector datasets.
+This standard specifies simple URL patterns to discover metadata about, and retrieve subsets of geospatial vector datasets.
 It is the successor to the well-known Web Feature Service.